zonemaster/zonemaster-ldns/README.md

 > **Note:** The `lib` directory under the given path must be known to the
 > dynamic linker or feature checks will fail.

+If both headers and libraries directories (`include` and `lib`) are not in the same parent directory, use `--openssl-inc` and `--openssl-lib` options to specify both paths.

 [DNS::LDNS]:                                         http://search.cpan.org/~erikoest/DNS-LDNS/